10 Tips to Protect Your Kidneys and Keep them Healthy

 Ready for some good news?
 Kidney diseases are largely preventable.
 And there are ten steps you can take to keep your kidneys healthy and strong.

 Start by asking your doctor for blood panel readings of your BUN (blood urea nitrogen) and creatinine levels and your eGFR (Estimated Glomerular Filtration Rate) numbers.

 Higher ratios ok in men and older people

 Scores from these tests tell you how strong your kidneys are now.
 Because kidney diseases can be symptom-free, you may not notice anything wrong before you’ve suffered irreparable damage.
 To prevent getting in that situation, I advise you to:

-- Drink enough water.
-This is the most important step in keeping kidneys strong.
+- Drink lots of water.
+This is the most important step in keeping your kidneys strong.
 At a minimum, I recommend you drink one-half ounce of water for every pound you weight, so a 200 pound man would drink 100 ounces of water every day.
+That may sound like a lot, but it’s really just ten 12oz glasses a day—about one 12 oz glass every two hours.
 Drink more after strenuous exercise or if you live in a dry climate.

 - Take daily probiotics.
 Probiotics (good bacteria) help your kidneys process waste materials and contribute to overall digestive health.
 A recent clinical trial involving patients with chronic kidney disease found that the group taking probiotics improved kidney function test scores as well as overall quality of life.

 - Lower your phosphorous intake.
 When kidneys don’t work well, phosphorus accumulates in the body, causing potentially serious conditions, such as bone and heart disorders, as well as calcification (hardening) of tissues.